yaraeslamm/bachelor_thesis/RealTime/Readme.md

 The Real-time System is designed to perform real-time facial expression processing using Mediapipe and Kimi, a robotic head.

 ## Installation and Setup
-1. Navigate to the `realtime system` directory:
+1. Navigate to the `RealTime` directory:
    ```bash
    cd realtime
     ```